mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3825 Alien Module 2 - Vargr.md

 A New Dawn Although the Vargr living in human dominated space continued to suffer throughout the Long Night of humaniti, the Vargr populations continued to grow.
 Well established Vargr worlds bordered human space and many Vargr settlements still remained on the human dominated worlds.
 Although some of these Vargr communities were ignored by the humans, many suffered at the hands of the human populations.

-At the dawn of the Third Imperium, Solomani scientists began to theorize that Vargr were Terran canines uplifted by the Ancients.
+At the dawn of the Third Imperium, Solomani scientists began to theorize that Vargr were [[Terra|Terran]] canines uplifted by the Ancients.
 This became known as the Solomani Hypothesis, which led many humans to regard the Vargr as freaks or dangerous animals.
 However, in Amdukan sector many humans were more accepting of the Vargr's heritage and the anti-Vargr attitudes began to relax.

 Amdukan sector was dominated by the Menderes Corporation who encouraged the Vargr to immigrate.
 To begin with, this enthusiasm by the corporation was not out of understanding or sympathy for the Vargr but as a means for cheap labour.
 However, under the guidance of charismatic leaders it soon became apparent that not only were the Vargr good workers but cooperation was much better for commerce and the local economy.
 With this revelation, the Menderes Corporation began a campaign to reduce anti-Vargr sentiments and worked to better integrate them into human society.